Sriharsha-hatwar/BasicBERT/readme.md

 2. To run Zero-shot with Mistral V0.2 :

-3. To run with modified MIP :
+3. To run BasicBERT with improved MIP :

-4. To run with Modified SPV :
+4. To run modified SPV :